chostett/illuminesce/content/blog/posts/2025-04-12-TwoTwoTwo/index.md

 ## The two strikes

 In baseball, three strikes is an "out" — meaning the batter leaves the field if they miss the ball three times.
 Everyone in the community has two strikes per any incident.
-The **first strike** is the behavior that necessitates confrontation; the **second strike** is what happens when a person as asked to change.
+The **first strike** is the behavior that necessitates confrontation; the **second strike** is an observation of what happens when a person is confronted and asked to change.

-Why?
+Why not three?
 I find that if I wait for a third *incident* to occur, it has already affected the health of the community.
 I use the confrontation between myself and the other person as an indicator to see if they are open to change.
-If they are disengaged in changing their behavior, or lie to me and other organizers about changing their behavior, they aren't the right fit for the community.
+If they are disengaged in changing their behavior, or lie to me and other organizers about changing their behavior, they aren't the right fit.

-### First strike: the behavior and its victim
+### First Strike: Clarification and envisioning accountability

 How does this work in practice?
 When a claimant raises an issue, first thank them.
 You may want to ask clarification questions to get clear on the situation.
 For instance, I might ask the following:

 - What actions or words were the issue?

-- What actions did person take, if any?
+- What actions did the claimant take, if any?

 - Have they noticed a pattern, or is this the first time?
 Repeat the issue back to them to make sure you understand it properly.

 By the way, the claimant can be you.
 It's important to self-assess *what* about the behavior was annoying or harmful before you approach someone about it.

+Be aware that sometimes asking questions can be perceived as shifting responsibility back onto the claimant - we want to make sure that we are clear that this is to understand and assess the situation, and that if they are no longer comfortable dealing with someone, you are committed to help.

 Next, assess the level of the claimant's emotion.
 You don't need to guess—ask them.
 Are they scared?
 Angry?
 Don't want to make a big deal out of it?
-Acknowledge their emotions.
+Acknowledge this.
 You don't need to pry into the *why,* just that their emotions are valid.
 Ask them what accountability look like for them.
 What would be their desired outcome?
-What actions would need to be taken? [[2]](#footnotes) Depending on your level of friendliness with the claimant, you could provide suggestions, or they could suggest some on their own.
+What actions would need to be taken? [[2]](#footnotes) Depending on your level of friendliness with the claimant, you could provide suggestions, or workshop together.
 Let this be a dialogue you're actively participating in, not making the person carry the sole responsibility of solutioning.
 You may also want to involve other organizers here, with consent.

 At this point, the claimant may feel comfortable re-engaging the other person themselves.
-You may also want, with the claimant's consent, to leverage your organizer powers to make a general announcement and reminder of the rules of the space. [[3]](#footnotes)
+You may also want, with the claimant's consent, to leverage your organizer powers to make a general announcement and reminder of the principles and mindset of the space. [[3]](#footnotes)

 The important part of this step is to get clear on specifics with the intent of communicating it for behavior change.
 For instance, if a group of people is excluding a more inexperienced member, reminding everyone that all members, regardless of skill level, should feel welcomed in the space.
 Ask veteran members to check in on inexperienced ones to see what they need.

-If the situation has high negative emotions or associated trauma, or the claimant *really* doesn't feel comfortable giving feedback, or directly asks you to step in, proceed to Second Strike.
+If the situation has high negative emotions or associated trauma, or the claimant *really* doesn't feel comfortable giving feedback, or directly asks you to step in, proceed to the Second Strike.

-## Second Strike: communicating and observing
+## Second Strike: Communicating and Observing

-Once the desired outcome is established along with some suggested actions, ask for a 1x1 with the other party.
+Once a desired outcome is established along with some suggested actions, ask for a 1x1 with the other party.
 Although it's a bit scarier, I find it helpful to do this step solo as it avoids the feeling of being ganged up on by other organizers.
-Let them know what actions and words were the issue.
+Let them know directly what actions and words were the issue.
 Remind them that they are not their mistakes and express the desired outcome and list some behavior changes that could contribute.
-Give them some space to process and respond and answer questions as needed.
+Give them some space for them to process and respond.
 Listen carefully.

-Depending on their maturity and willingness to engage with their own accountability, this will guide whether or not we decide to continue engaging or ask them to leave.
-I'm not looking for a person to agree with me.
-I may have given them suggested actions that, for whatever reason, they cannot take.
-What I *am* looking for is them genuinely engaging in solutioning with us.
+Depending on their maturity and willingness to engage with accountability, this will guide whether or not we decide to continue engaging or ask them to leave.
+We're not looking for a person to agree, capitulate, or pretend like they are sorry when they're not.
+This is also a dialogue, one that makes a request and asks what capacity the person has to fulfill that request.
+We may have given them suggested actions that, for whatever reason, they cannot take.
+What we *are* looking for is them genuinely engaging in dialogue with us.

 After each of these steps, no matter what the outcome, they will end up in one of two consequences.

-### If a person thanks me and commits to changing
+### If a person thanks me and starts a dialogue

-They have shown both maturity and a willingness to engage.
-Engagement can take the form of:
+This means the agree with the proposed outcome and are willing to engage in solutioning, even if the initial behavior is not one they are able to fulfill.

+What engagement can look like:

-- them asking for clarity or specifics
+- openly asking for clarity or specifics

-- taking notes
+- taking notes, taking some time to think

 - them saying they can't commit to X behavior but they can commit to Y, as long as it both acheives the outcome and is okay for both parties

-In all of these cases, make sure to write down the commitment.
+If we're *very* lucky, our first request will be one that they feel comfortable and able to take.
+But this is only in the very lucky situations.
+Dispute on the fairness of the outcome is covered below.
+If the behavior is one that is different than suggested, make sure to check in with the claimant.
+If both parties are okay, write down the commitment and commit to check back in.
 Remind them that they can enlist other community members to help keep them accountable.

 ### If the person tells you to go fuck yourself

-They have shown neither maturity nor a willingness to engage.
+They either don't agree with the proposed outcome or have shown no willingness to engage in dialogue.
 Ask them to leave the group immediately.
 I can accept that someone who is caught off guard can lash out in anger, but I refuse to allow myself or other organizers to be a verbal punching bag.

 Should they be able to express their frustration or anger using "I" statements and without outright attacking, then, if you are comfortable, invite them to chat again 1x1 before they join again.

+### If the person ignores you, avoids you or leaves you on read

+Sometimes confrontation can be a lot to handle.
+Give them some time to engage and gently remind them again in a week or so.
+If they continue to ignore, they may not ready for the conversation.

+This is a problem for an organizer since being left on read isn't engaging in any meaningful way or taking accountability, it's [stonewalling](https://en.wikipedia.org/wiki/Stonewalling).
+If there is no communication about needing space and how much, it's hard to ask for behavior change.
+It is a total lack of willingness to communicate, and in couples, usually signifies the end of the relationship.

+In this case, follow up with a message along the lines of, "I hope you know I don't think you're a bad person, if that's what you're thinking.
+I don't know." --> expand more here

 ### In the case of defensiveness